~ 13 MIN READ

 12. Vijay Govindarajan

-A professor at the Tuck School of Business at Dartmouth College, Govindarajan (commonly known as VG) is considered to be one of the best business school professors in the world.
-VG is a leading authority on strategy and innovation and has worked alongside numerous Fortune 500 management teams to create better business strategies.
+A professor at the Tuck School of Business at Dartmouth College, Govindarajan (commonly known as VG) is widely considered to be one of the best business school professors in the world.
+VG is a leading authority on strategy thought leadership and innovation, and has worked alongside numerous Fortune 500 management teams to create better business strategies.
 He is passionate about innovation in developing countries; you can read about that in his blog.

 13. Lynda Gratton

-Lynda Gratton is an expert in organization behavior.
-She is a Professor and Director of the Human Resources (HR) program at the London Business School.
-When she isn’t teaching, Gratton is writing—she’s written eight books that examine HR and strategy—or acting as an organization consultant for other large firms.
+A top strategy thought leader, Lynda Gratton is an expert in organization behavior.
+She is a Professor and Director of the world’s leading Human Resources (HR) program at the London Business School.
+When she isn’t teaching, Gratton is writing—she’s written ten books that examine HR and strategy—or acting as an organization consultant for other large firms.

 14. Tim Harford